 Limited Term and Tender Offer Risks.
 We are scheduled to dissolve as of the as of the close of business twelve years from the effective date of the initial registration statement of the Fund (such date, including any extension, the "Termination Date").
 Our investment policies are not designed to return to common shareholders their original net asset value or purchase price.
 Our final distribution to common shareholders on the Termination Date and the amount paid to participating common shareholders upon completion of an eligible tender offer will be based upon our net asset value at such time.
-Our Declaration of Trust provides that an eligible tender offer (an "Eligible Tender Offer") is a tender offer by the Fund to purchase up to 100% of the then-outstanding common shares of beneficial interest ("common shares") of the Fund as of a date within the 12 months preceding the Termination Date.
-Depending on a variety of factors, including the performance of our investment portfolio over the period of our operations, the amount distributed to common shareholders in connection with our termination or paid to participating common shareholders upon completion of an Eligible Tender Offer may be less, and potentially significantly less, than your original investment.
+Our Declaration of Trust provides that an eligible tender offer (an "Eligible Tender Offer") is a tender offer by the Fund to purchase up to 100% of the then-outstanding common shareholders in connection with our termination or paid to participating common shareholders in connection with our termination or paid to participating common shareholders in connection with our termination or paid to participating common shareholders in connection with our termination or paid to participating common shareholders in connection with our termination or paid to participating common shareholders in connection with our termination or paid to participating common shareholders in connection with our termination or paid to participating common shareholders in connection with our termination or paid to participating common shareholders upon completion of an Eligible Tender Offer may be less, and potentially significantly less, than your original investment.
 Additionally, given the nature of certain of our investments, the amount actually distributed upon our termination may be less than our net asset value per share on the Termination Date, and the amount actually paid upon completion of an Eligible Tender Offer may be less than our net asset value per share on the expiration date of the Eligible Tender Offer.

 Because our assets will be liquidated in connection with our termination or to pay for common shares tendered in an Eligible Tender Offer, we may be required to sell portfolio securities when we otherwise would not, including at times when market conditions are not favorable, which may cause us to lose money.
 Given the nature of certain of our investments, particularly our direct investments, we may be unable to liquidate certain of our investments until well after the Termination Date.
 In this case, we may make one or more additional distributions after the Termination Date of any cash received from the ultimate liquidation of those investments.
 This would delay distribution payments, perhaps for an extended period of time, and there can be no assurance that the total value of the cash distribution made on the Termination Date and such subsequent distributions, if any, will equal our net asset value on the Termination Date, depending on the ultimate results of such post-Termination Date asset liquidations.
-If, as a result of lack of market liquidity or other adverse market conditions, our Board of Directors determines it is in the best interest of the Fund, we may transfer any portfolio investments that remain unsold on the Termination Date to a liquidating trust and distribute interests in such liquidating trust to common shareholders as part of our final distribution.
-Interests in the liquidating trust are expected to be nontransferable, except by operation of law.
+If, as a result of lack of market liquidity or other adverse market conditions, our Board of Directors determines it is in the best interest of the Fund, we may transfer any portfolio investments that remain unsold on the Termination Date to a liquidating trust are expected to be nontransferable, except by operation of law.
 There can be no assurance as to the timing of or the value obtained from the liquidation of any investments transferred to a liquidating trust.